What is day surgery?

 Arriving in the day surgery unit

 Please give your name to the receptionist when you arrive.
-You will be asked to take a seat in the reception area.
-This is not a single sex area.

 A nurse will take your blood pressure and pulse and make sure you are ready for the surgery.
 You will be given a gown to change into and be seen by the anaesthetist and surgeon.